Semantics, languages and tools for layered attestation

 of three measurements that has a certain sequential structure.
 In our

-scenario, however, the bank only receives the client’s prove
+scenario, however, the bank only receives the client’s prove result

 at the end of the attestation.
 We would thus like to “sink” the

-result in such a way that prove
+intermediate attest result in such a way that prove still depends

-) but where it does not appear in the final
+on it (via appraise) but where it does not appear in the final

 evidence.
 We take up this improvement in the next example.